moj-analytical-services/rpackage_training/README.md

 will also trigger the generation of a help file.
 Any functions that are for internal package use only should not be tagged with `@export`.

+There is another special tag `@importFrom` that can be used to import functions and methods etc from the NAMESPACE of other pakcages.
+The use of this should be reserved for things like operators, funcitons that are always nested inide other functions (for example `aes()` from {ggplot2}) and pronouns where the use of `::` syntax is either invalid or makes the code hard to read.

 Once we have added our roxygen comments we can use `devtools::document()` to generate the the help files.
 These will be saved in the `man/` folder.
 You will also see that the function is now listed in the NAMESPACE file.
 (Note that `devtools::document()` is also run as part of